jessepav/lacygoill-wiki-backup/admin/update-alternatives.md

     $ sudo update-alternatives --set ee /usr/bin/make
     $ ls -l /usr/local/bin/BB /etc/alternatives/ff
-    ls: cannot access '/usr/local/bin/BB': No such file or directory~
+    ls: cannot access '/usr/local/bin/BB': No such file or directory˜
-    ls: cannot access '/etc/alternatives/ff': No such file or directory~
+    ls: cannot access '/etc/alternatives/ff': No such file or directory˜

 #### On which condition are the link and name of a slave removed when I change the path of a master alternative?